 - 1. Select the Services tab.

 - 2. Select the service name.

 - 3. Click Add Child.

 - 4. Choose Add Device and click OK.

 - 5. Enter information for the following, as appropriate:

 - Device special filename.

 - Samba share name.

 - Local XVM physical volumes (physvols).
 This must be a comma-separated list.

 - Mount point.

-- Filesystem type xfs or cxfs (if using the CXFS plug-in).
-Default is xfs.

-- Mount options
+If you are configuring a filesystem that requires the dmi mount option and are using local XVM, you must specify the mount point as follows: